Baby Come Naa

 Baby Come Naa is a 2018 Hindi web comedy series created by Paritosh Painter for Ekta Kapoor's video on demand platform ALTBalaji.
 The series stars Shreyas Talpade as the protagonist.
 The series revolves around the protagonist who is connected with two women and his difficulties in managing both relationships, with the women kept unaware of each other.

 The series is available for streaming on the ALT Balaji App and its associated websites since its release date.

 Plot

-The comedy series revolves around the protagonist Aditya Tendulkar (Shreyas Talpade) who is happy two-timing with two women, Sophie (Manasi Scott) and Sarah (Shefali Zariwala), both claiming to be his wife.
-The series explores how Aditya ends up in difficult situations due to his relationships and how his friend Yoyo (Kiku Sharda) helps him to come out of the situation.
-Baby Come Naa was adapted from Paritosh painters English and Hindi play Double Trouble.
+The comedy series revolves around the protagonist Aditya Tendulkar who is happy two-timing with two women, Sophie and Sarah, both claiming to be his wife.
+The series explores how Aditya ends up in difficult situations due to his relationships and how his friend Yoyo helps him to come out of the situation.